A young boy writing inspirational stories

 I was sixteen years old when my father said those words to me.
 They were both kind and cruel.
 And I never forgot them.

-The first I can remember wanting to be a writer was several years earlier.
+The first time I can remember wanting to be a writer was several years earlier.
 I was eleven or twelve years old.
 It happened in the kitchen on a weekday night.

 I had written a poem for Sister Mary Something at St. Agnes elementary school.
 My rhyming quatrain (AABB) was titled, pretentiously, “How do I know the World Is Real?”

 I was sitting at the kitchen table finishing it off when my father walked up behind.
 I could feel him reading over my shoulder.
 I felt anxious, embarrassed.
 This little thing I was making, this first poem, was being scrutinized by a very serious critic.
-In addition to being the man who sat at the head of the table at dinner and in the living room thereafter, my father was a credentialed writer, an award- playwright, a Shakespearean and a teacher of literature, including poetry.
+In addition to being the man who sat at the head of the table at dinner and in the living room thereafter, my father was a credentialed writer, an award-winning playwright, a Shakespearean scholar and a teacher of literature, including poetry.

-I had seen my father, on Saturday mornings, hunched over student essays, muttering complaints about “virtual illiterates” and mockingly reading out loud passages to my mother that sounded perfectly good to me at the time but elicited derisive from her.
+I had seen my father, on Saturday mornings, hunched over student essays, muttering complaints about “virtual illiterates” and mockingly reading out loud passages to my mother that sounded perfectly good to me at the time but elicited derisive laughter from her.
 My father understood the secret-to-me clues of good writing.
-I didn't feel at all comfortable having my fragile young poem exposed to the awesome danger of his critical mind.
+I didn’t feel at all comfortable having my fragile young poem exposed to the awesome danger of his critical mind.

 So there I sat, hoping he would be distracted by something and go away but he didn’t.
 It must have only been a minute, but it felt much longer.
 Then I felt his hand on my shoulder, gentle and warm.
 “You may have a talent for writing,” he said.
 And then he turned his attention to the refrigerator, took out a beer and went back to his reading chair in the living room.